Is this topic for you?

 How long should you wait before you try to get pregnant again?

 Talk to your doctor about when he or she thinks you can try to get pregnant again.
-Some doctors may suggest that women wait 2 or 3 months.
-Others may think it's best to wait longer.
 It depends on how quickly your body heals and on what was done to help deliver the baby.
 For example, if you had a C-section to deliver the baby, the uterus needs more time to heal.

 You also may want to make sure that you and your family are emotionally ready to try again to get pregnant.